Ctmhike/Ctmhike/README.md

 - 🔭 I am intrested in Industrial Automation, PLC Programming, PID Control and Circuit Analysis.
 - 🌱 Developed a closed-loop PWM voltage regulation system using PID control, including duty-cycle saturation logic to prevent instability and ensure safe operation.
+- 🌱 Developed an EV Auxiliary 12V Power Rail from 400 HV Bus - Load Management and Protect
 - 🌱 I Designed a High Availability Motor Control System with Automatic Failover, Trip Interlocks and Alarm Management.
 - 🌱 Recently designed a 4 bit Full Adder using in Cadence Virtuoso using the XOR, AND, OR gates as a group project.
 - 🌱 I Designed and tested a 3-phase motor control system (FW/BW + DOL) with interlocking and overload protection, and evaluated star–delta vs VFD methods for inrush-current reduction.